 For most students, a summer job is a great way to help pay for college.
 But if you're receiving need-based financial aid, it's important to understand how your income could affect future eligibility.
 Here are some important tips on how to make the most of your summer earnings.

-What to Report and When
+What to report and when

 Let's say you have $5,000 in assets on the day you fill out the FASFA.
-Your financial aid award could be reduced by $5,000 x 0.20 = $1,000.
+Your financial aid award could be reduced by $1,000 ($5,000 x 0.20 = $1,000).

 If you don't want the money counted as an asset, you should plan to either spend it or deposit it into a Roth IRA before you file the FAFSA.
 Retirement assets are not included in the financial aid calculation.

 The calculations to determine federal and need-based aid are complex and results will be different for every student.
 Understanding how your summer job can affect financial aid will give you a clearer picture of what your actual out-of-pocket college costs will be.
-And remember that the more money you make from a job, then the less you'll need to borrow, which will save you money in the long run.
+And remember that the more money you make from a job, the less you'll need to borrow, which will save you money in the long run.